hanzoai/ROCm/docs/compatibility/ml-compatibility/jax-compatibility.rst

 Supported and unsupported features
 ===============================================================================

-The following table maps GPU-accelerated JAX modules to their supported ROCm and JAX versions.
+The following table maps the public JAX API modules to their supported ROCm and JAX versions.

 .. list-table::